 St John Ambulance also served as an additional resource for the Bermuda Hospitals Board and provided assistance when the need arose.
 Our volunteers did a fantastic job during such difficult times to care for those in need.
 Our work to support the community will always continue for as long as the need is there.

 As part of our response to Covid-19, St John Ambulance Bermuda suspended all meetings, group First Aid classes and event attendance throughout the Government’s shelter in place order.

-As we navigate the ‘new’ normal, we have resumed event attendance and First Aid classes.
-Our Training Department has developed blended learning First Aid & CPR courses in order to adhere to physical distancing guidelines and limited numbers for gatherings.
+Now that we have navigated our way out of the Covid-19 pandemic, we have resumed event attendance and First Aid classes.
+In order to adhere to previously implemented physical distancing guidelines and limited numbers for gatherings, our Training Department developed blended learning First Aid & CPR courses.
 Students will complete the theory portion online then sign up to complete the practical component at our training center.
-To learn more about this opportunity, please visit our First Aid Training page.
+This still remains an option for those that prefer this style of learning.